 There are some seniors that wish they could be there.

-They're upset about graduation, etc.
+They're upset about graduation, et cetera.

 I know a lot of students that are happy because they're not in school, but putting that aside, and they'll get back in school.

-All of us want to resume precious, beautiful lives that America's unique freedoms provide.
+As Americans who are suffering pressures, economic hardship, all of us want to resume precious, beautiful lives that America's unique freedoms provide.

 We will overcome this moment, but success requires one fundamental from which all action will follow.